-The in-state and out-of-state tuition and fees for the Post-Master's Certificate Program are posted on the UCSF Office of the Registrar website, under "Supplemental Studies in Advance Practice in Nursing."
+The in-state and out-of-state tuition and fees for the Post-Master's Certificate Program are posted on the UCSF Student Financial Services website.

 Scholarships and other financial support opportunities are available to Post-Master's students.
 The fee reduction policy for UCSF employees is not applicable to the Post-Master’s Certificate Program.

 For entry for the 2021-2022 academic year, applications open Aug.
 1, 2020.
 The deadline for completed and locked applications, with transcripts and all recommendations included, is February 3, 2020.

 Deadlines vary by specialty.
 If you plan to apply after the Feb.
 1, 2021 deadline, please first confirm that the specialty you have chosen is still accepting new applications.
 Availability and capacity differs among the specialty areas.

 The School of Nursing reserves the right to process and admit applicants after the published deadlines.

 The online application for the Post-Masters Certificate Program for the 2021-2022 academic year is open through February 1, 2021.
 Visit the UCSF Graduate Division application portal to create and monitor the progress of your application.